 Thus, we can establish it as a fact that increased fear, whether this fear acts on a single individual or on many of the inhabitants of a country or region, will result in a decrease in spending and, hence, a decrease in economic demand, which, in turn, will result in a decrease in total production, sales, and employment.
 In other words, there is an inverse relationship between the strength and prevalence of the fear of penury or economic ruin and how much money people spend.

 Economists have failed to realize that, in many cases, it is through the intervening emotion of fear that crises of various kinds can cause economic slumps, recessions, and even depressions.
 In contrast, it is only when this fear is alleviated that consumers start spending money again as they formerly did.
-The probable reason for this oversight is the economists’ desire to purge their discipline of messy and unmeasurable variables like human emotions.
-Moreover, it conflicts with their false picture of humans as being rational creatures who do not let such irrational forces like emotions, imitation, and conformity influence their decisions.
-In wanting to sanitize economics of such wayward, irrational, and disreputable emotions, they have ignored important determinants of our behaviour like fear, with the result that their theories do a poor job of explaining and predicting human behaviour.
+The probable reason for this oversight is the economists’ desire to purge their field of study of messy and unmeasurable variables like human emotions.
+Moreover, it conflicts with their false picture of humans as being rational creatures who do not let such irrational forces like emotions, imitation, conformity, and contempt influence their decisions.
+In wanting to sanitize economics of such wayward, irrational, and disreputable emotions, they have ignored important determinants of our behaviour like fear, with the result that their theories often do a poor job of explaining and predicting human behaviour.

 In past ages, a person with no money and no means of procuring employment could fall very low on the scale of economic prosperity and penury.
 Apart from the shame of not being employed, there was a real possibility that one would become homeless, starve, freeze in colder climates and seasons, become sick, or die.
 There are other important reasons why people spent much less in the past than many people do today, but for most of human history, the prevalence of the fear not just of economic ruin, but of hunger, disease, sickness, starvation, misery, exposure to the elements, and ultimately death was also a strong check on the sorts of non-essential purchases that make up a large part of consumer spending in wealthy countries today.

-It was precisely to alleviate such misery that the inhabitants of many industrialized countries, as they became more wealthy and prosperous, and thus, for the first time in human history, were able to do so, decided collectively to implement programs that were intended expressly to free all the citizens of their country from the fear of starvation, homelessness, ignorance, pain, disease, sickness, and premature death.
+It was precisely to alleviate such widespread misery that the inhabitants of many industrialized countries, as they became more wealthy and prosperous, and thus, for the first time in human history, were able to do so, decided collectively to implement programs that were intended expressly to free all the citizens of their country from the fear of starvation, homelessness, ignorance, pain, disease, sickness, and premature death.

-A wholly unintended consequence of these concerted efforts to free people from physical suffering and misery has been to alleviate people’s fear of these things, which, in turn, has led to an increase in consumer spending and demand.
+An unintended consequence of these concerted efforts to free people from physical suffering and misery has been to alleviate people’s fear of these things, which, in turn, has led to an increase in consumer spending and demand.
 In other words, welfare programs like universal health care, old-age pensions, family allowances for young children, unemployment insurance, public education, and the like, by alleviating people’s fear of the dire consequences of penury and economic ruin, are an important reason for robust consumer spending, which is the lubricant that allows the motor of economic activity to continue running smoothly.

 In most countries, the modern welfare state was largely created after World War Two.
 During that period, in industrialized countries at least, there has been a more or less steady rise in people’s income and standard of living.
 Thus, it is not a coincidence that the unprecedented economic expansion that took place during the second half of the twentieth century in the industrialized countries of the world took place roughly at the same time as the development of the welfare state.
-The invention of television also played an important role, by providing viewers with the opportunity to observe many more models of behaviour than people did in the past, which observation created or strengthened their desire to do certain things or purchase certain products.
+The invention and diffusion of television also played an important role, by providing viewers with the opportunity to observe many more models of behaviour than people did in the past, which observation created or strengthened their desire to do certain things or purchase certain products.

 It should not be assumed from my favourable discussion of welfare programs that I am in favour of all welfare measures.
 An example of a frequently-proposed government program to which I am opposed is a guaranteed or minimum income, because it is a foolish proposal that would bankrupt any government that adopted it, in no small part because it would reduce people’s motivation to work.
 What I am in favour of are basic welfare programs like old-age pensions, universal health care, limited unemployment payments, welfare programs for the poor and disabled, public education, job retraining, and so on – in short, the kinds of programs that already exist in many countries.

 As this and other discussions of basic economic concepts contained in this book show, the plain fact is that economists don’t really understand some of the fundamental determinants of economic behaviour and productivity.
-They speak of confidence when they should really speak of its opposite, fear; they don’t understand the causes of consumer demand and the reasons why people buy the things they buy – why, for example, people buy more things today than they did in the past and hence, why the savings rate in many countries is significantly lower now than it was in the past; or why some people refuse to perform certain kinds of jobs, which leads to the economic conundrum that there are some positions that go unfilled even when there are many people looking for work; they make nice-sounding assertions like savings equals investment which, when they are examined more closely, turn out to be false; they do not realize that much of what is called investment today is not investment in the sense of capital formation; they fail to make the important distinction between actual and speculative demand for a product; they have overlooked the use of a different pricing model in the financial sector – collective pricing – which often yields wildly inaccurate results and expectations; and the classical economists’ belief that, in the long run, the economy will reach an equilibrium of full employment without any government interference or intervention is completely false, since a country’s economy can reach an equilibrium at pretty nearly any level of employment, including very high levels of unemployment, such as more than fifty percent, as exists in many African and other poor countries today.
+They speak of confidence when they should really speak of its opposite, fear; they don’t understand the causes of consumer demand and the reasons why people buy the things they buy – why, for example, people buy more things today than they did in the past and hence, why the savings rate in many countries is significantly lower now than it was in the past; or why some people refuse to perform certain kinds of jobs, which leads to the economic conundrum that there are some positions that go unfilled even when there are many people looking for work; they make nice-sounding, tidy assertions like savings equals investment which, when they are examined more closely, turn out to be false; they do not realize that much of what is called investment today is not investment in the sense of capital formation, but is rather financial speculation that should be discouraged; they fail to make the important distinction between actual and speculative demand for a product; they have overlooked the use of a different pricing model in the financial sector – collective pricing – which often yields wildly inaccurate results and expectations; and the classical economists’ belief that, in the long run, the economy will reach an equilibrium of full employment without any government interference or intervention is completely false, since a country’s economy can reach an equilibrium at pretty nearly any level of employment, including very high levels of unemployment, such as more than fifty percent, as exists in many African and other poor countries today.

-When it is strong, contempt can lead people to behave irrationally by doing things that are contrary to their interests.
-This is encapsulated by the proverb, “To cut off one’s nose to spite one’s face.”
+When it is strong, contempt can lead people to behave irrationally by doing things that are contrary to their interests and objectives.
+This is encapsulated by the proverb, “Cutting off one’s nose to spite one’s face.”
 In wanting to eliminate most or all welfare programs, whether for ideological reasons or because they believe the free market can provide them better than the government can, the advocates of laissez-fare capitalism fail to understand the vital role that these programs play in maintaining the system which they vaunt as the greatest social and economic system of organization ever devised by human ingenuity.
 For, as was painfully evident during the Great Depression, the great machine of capitalism cannot function without a very large number of buyers for the products it produces in ever-increasing quantities.
-If capitalism is compared to a multi-storey building that rises higher and higher into the air, by their supercilious but foolhardy contempt, these fools, thinking that they are not necessary, would unwittingly weaken or eliminate some of the supports of the building on whose upper floors they and many others are standing, thereby increasing the chance that the building will collapse.
+If capitalism is compared to a multi-storey building that rises higher and higher into the air, by their supercilious but foolhardy contempt, these individuals, thinking that they are not necessary, would unwittingly weaken or eliminate some of the supports of the building on whose upper floors they and many others are standing, thereby increasing the chance that the building will collapse.